badbroken/100-days-of-code/log.md

 **What's Next**: The plan for Day 7 is to learn more about PHP arrays and associative arrays, solving more python problems.

+### Day 7: September 18, 2020

+**Today's Progress**: Learned about PHP arrays, associative arrays tried solving some problems using python on hackerrank, but failed to do so.

+**What's Next**: Nothing.
+Today marks the end of this section.

+**Thoughts**: Had a very bad day today.
+Mental stress, trouble at home.
+Tried focusing on completing what I planned for today, but failed to complete.
+I think it's better to approach on a self-paced basis.
+Since I am already following a curriculum, a series of tutorial.
+There's no point of pre-plan.
+Also, you never know what's going to happen with you the next day.
+Planning something and not being able to do it in time because of your inconvenience might crush your confidence. and if you're already stressed about your personal life, there's a risk you might think about quitting as well.
+That's why I marked the end of what's next section, so it doesn't happen to me.
+Be happy with what you do and accomplish, don't overestimate your capability.

 # Template Examples:
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)